Plain language helps you convey complex information. Your readers understand and get what they need quickly, with fewer questions and less confusion.

 Address your reader with “you” so they understand what they need to do and how the information relates to them.
 Define “you” so they know if it applies to them.

 Use other pronouns such as “I,” “we,” and “us” to add clarity and assign responsibility.
-Using “we” for your agency also makes you more approachable.
+Using “we” for your government agency also makes you more approachable.

 Example uses of pronouns